TheAlexBarth/EcotaxaTools/README.md

  - add_zoo.R: A function to add a column with function to all zoo_files in an ecopart object list
  - import.R: Importing ecopart files from a directory
  - vol_bin.R: get volume in bins from UVP data ***NEED TO UPDATE***
+ - merge_casts.R: Merge casts based on some grouping of cast names

 ### gen: files generalizable to any tools
  - bin-helpers.R: functions for helping deal with bin_taxa data